Top 10 defi use cases that solve startups’ problems in Finance

 Challenges startups face in traditional finance

-Starting a business is no small feat, and the traditional financial system often poses significant barriers to success.
-Let’s examine some of these challenges and set the stage for how DeFi can offer viable solutions.
+Starting a business is no small feat, and traditional financial often creates significant barriers.
+Here are some common challenges and how DeFi can help solve them:

 Traditional financial products often lack the flexibility startups need to scale